 - transaction codes and TAC queues

 - program units and VORGANG exits (only in applications with load modules, shared objects or DLLs)

 - user IDs

 - LTERM partners

 - key sets

 - local service names

 - transport connections to LU6.1 partner applications and LU6.1 session names

 - communication partners that are TS applications, UPIC clients or terminals

-- B/X printers.
+- printers.

-To be able to use the functions of dynamic configuration, you must create administration programs or use the openUTM component "openUTM WinAdmin".
-By calling KC_CREATE_OBJECT on the program interface for administration you can enter new objects in the configuration, and by calling KC_DELETE_OBJECT you can delete objects from the configuration.
+To be able to use the functions of dynamic configuration, you must create administration programs or use the openUTM components WinAdmin or WebAdmin.
+By calling KC\CREATE\OBJECT on the program interface for administration you can enter new objects in the configuration, and by calling KC\DELETE\OBJECT you can delete objects from the configuration.
 The openUTM manual "Administering Applications" describes what to note when creating administration programs for dynamically entering objects and when deleting objects from the configuration of the application.